 Interfaith Partners for the Chesapeake and Blue Water Baltimore, in collaboration with Baltimore City’s Department of Public Works, recently hosted Walk the Talk: An Interfaith Response to Polluted Runoff.
-The presentation’s primary focus was to launch the new Blue Water Congregations stormwater program and speakers also provided an overview of Maryland’s new stormwater fee and the Baltimore City Religious Structure fee reduction which is available to all congregations.
+The presentation’s primary focus was to launch the new Blue Water Congregations stormwater program and speakers also provided an overview of Maryland’s new stormwater fee and the Baltimore City Religious Structure fee reduction which is available to all congregations (dowload the two pdf files for details on how to apply.)

 If you missed the program, read on to learn about Blue Water Congregations' need-to-know topics that will help your organization successfully reduce stormwater pollution and associated fees and implement other green programs at your place of worship and beyond.